-The following provisions are mandatory and it is not permitted for the worker to 'opt out' of them.
+The following provisions are mandatory and the worker cannot 'opt out' of them.

 Daily rest

 A worker is entitled to a rest period of 11 uninterrupted hours within each rolling 24-hour period.

 Weekly rest

 A worker is entitled to one whole day off, ie 24 hours, in any seven days.
 Days off can be averaged over a two-week period, meaning workers can take a continuous 48 hours in a 14-day period instead of one day per week.
 Days off are taken in addition to paid annual leave.